curvenote/blog/openrxiv-launches-reader.md

 Half a million preprints, easier to explore.

-We partnered with [openRxiv](https://openrxiv.org) to launch the first [Curvenote Reader](https://curvenote.com/products/reader), layering a more connected reading experience across 460,282 preprints from [bioRxiv](https://www.biorxiv.org), without requiring repository teams to rebuild infrastructure, redesign workflows, or disrupt production operations.
+We partnered with [openRxiv](https://openrxiv.org) to launch the first [Curvenote Reader](https://curvenote.com/products/reader), layering a more connected reading experience across 460,282 preprint versions from [bioRxiv](https://www.biorxiv.org), without requiring repository teams to rebuild infrastructure, redesign workflows, or disrupt production operations.
 The 103,863 preprint versions from [medRxiv](https://www.medrxiv.org) are next.

 That scale matters.